Can I Still Drink Coffee And Lose Weight?

 Next to the macchiato, a long black is a favourite for coffee lovers with a shot of espresso slightly diluted with hot water.
 At 4 calories per serve, minus any milk and sugar, one or two of these will keep both your love of coffee and diet on track.

-Popular with paleo fans, bullet coffee combines black coffee with butter and a tablespoon of oil and is generally used as part of a dietary regimen that significantly increases your fat intake at the expense of carbs.
+Popular with paleo fans, Bulletproof coffee combines black coffee with butter and a tablespoon of oil and is generally used as part of a dietary regimen that significantly increases your fat intake at the expense of carbs.
 Offering 50 grams of fat and almost 2000kJ per serve, used as a breakfast option as part of a high-fat dietary regimen would lead to weight gain unless consumed as a part of this very specific diet.

 Big along the Eastern seaboard, swapping both regular milk and soy for almond is becoming increasingly popular.
 While almond milk may appear exceptionally low in calories, but it is also very low in nutrients including protein and calcium; often contains added oil and sugars and is generally only a suggested option for individuals unable to tolerate dairy or soy, rather than a better option nutritionally.